Does Spousal Support Increase When Child Support Ends?

 Learn what impact child support termination has on spousal support

-California Family Code 4326 states the following:
+California Family Code 4326 and the Six-Month Deadline

 "(a) Except as provided in subdivision (d), in a proceeding in which a spousal support order exists or in which the court has retained jurisdiction over a spousal support order, if a companion child support order is in effect, the termination of child support pursuant to subdivision (a) of Section 3901 constitutes a change of circumstances that may be the basis for a request by either party for modification of spousal support.